mneang/AIStorageOptimization/README.md

 3. **Run the Synapse Pipeline**
    - Access Microsoft Fabric and run the Synapse Pipeline to ingest data.
+   - Our Synapse Pipeline uses batch processing to efficiently ingest and transform data.
+This method is optimal for retail scenarios where data updates occur on a regular schedule, ensuring timely and impactful insights without the overhead of real-time analytics.
    ![Screenshot 2024-11-07 at 10 16 15 PM](https://github.com/user-attachments/assets/3fc5276b-0574-4062-b155-bc95110fd5f9)
    *Figure: Azure Synapse Pipeline: Sequential data copy from SalesTransactions, Products, to InventoryLevels.*